itzKiwiSky/LitiumVM-LegacyLunaris/README.md

 You can contribute with the development of engine by clonning this repository with the most recent version of code and make your changes.

 Everyone who helps will be credited here (social media or Github page)

+also I do a simple todo list, here link : https://trello.com/b/uuZdIhO0/codename-lunaris